Cost of Living in Tokyo – 2024 Guide

 Are Surveys about the Cost of Living Reliable?

 Tokyo is one of the most expensive cities in the world for foreign expats.
-However, going as per the surveys may be misleading about the cost rankings.
+However, judging by surveys may be misleading about the cost rankings.

 For example, in 2020, Tokyo was ranked as the third most expensive city in the world on Mercer’s Cost of Living Rankings.
 However, the same ranking of 2022 showed Tokyo as the 9th costliest city in the world.
 What dramatic changes can make a city’s rank for the cost-of-living change from 3rd to 9th place in just 2 years?
 None, practically.
 The surveys represent a small set of people and often may be misleading.